cryptoque/symbolic_music_tagger/README.md

 # Symbolic Classical Music Tagger

-**What if we could search classical music not by genre, but by feelings it evoked based on its keys, structure, and interpretive style?**
+**What if we could search classical music not by genre, but by feelings it evokes - drawn from its keys, forms, structure, and interpretive style?**

-It’s a tool for enriching classical piano metadata with **symbolic tags** e.g. “Tender & Personal”, “Tragic Grandeur”, “Structured Complexity”, to make emotional and intellectual browsing possible.

-This tool also helps translate the feelings you are looking for to symbolic tags, e.g.
+Most classical metadata today fails to capture why we listen.
+Even platforms like Apple Music Classical stop at keys, durations, composer, performer…

+But they don’t let us find “Schubert, sad but tender” or “Beethoven, existential with volcanic drive.”

+This tool builds a symbolic layer over traditional metadata—bridging emotional, structural, and interpretive dimensions.

+## What it does
+It enriches classical music metadata with symbolic tags like:

+- Tender & Personal
+- Tragic Grandeur
+- Structured Complexity

+This makes emotional and intellectual browsing possible in a way no existing platform offers.

+## Example: Translating Feelings Into Symbols

+When you search for “melancholy”, it maps to:

 ```
-    "romantic": [
+    "melancholy": [
-        "Joyful & Open",
+        "Clear & Somber",
-        "Tender & Personal",
+        "Calm & Slow",
-        "Spontaneous Nostalgia"
+        "Tragic Grandeur"
     ],
 ```
+So you’ll surface pieces across composers and eras that share this emotional landscape.

 ---